Out-of-distribution forgetting: vulnerability of continual learning to intra-class distribution shift: Related Works

 \subsection{Continual learning}

 In recent years, various algorithms have been proposed to overcome the CF problem in CL tasks.
-These algorithms can be categorized into a few strategies: parameter regularization strategy, memory replay strategy, and parameter isolation (also known as architecture-based) strategy~\cite{de_lange_continual_2022,kudithipudi_biological_2022,mai_online_2022}.
-Here, we briefly introduce the CL methods used for OODF evaluation in the present work.
+Although new technique and applications such as prompt-based CL\cite{razdaibiedina_progressive_2023} and continual pre-training (CPT)\cite{marsocci_continual_2023,Zhang_2023_ICCV} etc. are getting noticed, the components underlying can still be decomposed as these essential strategies: parameter regularization strategy\cite{zeng_continual_2019,guo_adaptive_2022}, memory replay strategy\cite{rolnick_experience_2019,buzzega_dark_2020,rebuffi_icarl_2017,shin_continual_2017,prabhu_gdumb_2020}, and parameter isolation (also known as architecture-based) strategy\cite{lee_neural_2020}.

-\textbf{Regularization-based methods.} These methods modified the loss function with an external term to protect weights for old tasks from changing. \textbf{Orthogonal weights modification (OWM)}~\cite{zeng_continual_2019} algorithm is a strong Regularization-based method in Class-incremental learning (IL) scenario.
-When learning a new task, the model weights are modified only in the direction orthogonal to the input space of the old task.
-An improved version of the orthogonal projection-based system (such as OWM) called \textbf{Adaptive Orthogonal Projection (AOP)}~\cite{guo_adaptive_2022}.